drashland/website-v2/docs/sinco/v3.x/2_tutorials/3_page/8_take_screenshots.md

    $ deno test --allow-run --allow-read --allow-write --allow-net app_test.ts
    ```

-2. Now check your screenshots folder!
+2. Now check your `screenshots` directory!
+The screenshots should be stored in
+   there.